 We aim to provide you with an a digital album of 200+ hand-finished full digital images, presented in different styles - black and white, aged-tones and others.

-With your USB key you can either choose to produce your own album or we offer our own leather-bound or book-print (coffee table books) albums - starting from just £50.00
+With your USB key you can either choose to produce your own album or we offer our own book-print (coffee table books) albums

-The USB key itself is presented in a keepsake bag that the bride can keep with here jewellery box (we give you a second copy of the USB key to actually use and make copies from)
+The bespoke USB key itself is presented in a keepsake box that the bride can keep with here jewellery box (we give you a second copy of the USB key to actually use and make copies from)

-You choose a favourite from your USB key and we'll create you a 10x8" framed print for the living room
+You choose a favourite from your USB key and we'll create you a A3 framed print for the living room

-And finally, we create an on-line album (password-protected) where your guests can browse and download web-copies for free!
+And finally, we upload all your photos onto a secure area in the cloud where your guests can browse and download web-copies for free!